 Stevens S. Smith, PhD Print Friendly Page

-After completing his PhD in psychology in 1990 at the University of Wisconsin - Madison, Dr. Smith completed a research fellowship at the National Institute on Drug Abuse Addiction Research Center in Baltimore, Maryland.
-Dr. Smith then returned to UW - Madison to pursue postdoctoral training in clinical psychology and preventive oncology.
-Dr. Smith is currently an Assistant Professor in the Department of Medicine at the University of Wisconsin School of Medicine and Public Health.
+Dr. Smith completed his PhD in psychology in 1990 at the University of Wisconsin - Madison, where he later completed postdoctoral training in clinical psychology and preventive oncology.
+Dr. Smith is currently an associate professor in the Department of Medicine at the University of Wisconsin School of Medicine and Public Health.
 He also is a senior clinical investigator at the UW Center for Tobacco Research and Intervention.
-In addition to conducting clinical research, Dr. Smith maintains an outpatient clinical practice as a licensed psychologist.
+Dr. Smith maintains an outpatient clinical practice as a licensed psychologist.
 His practice is limited to adult patients seeking individual psychotherapy.

 UW Health Clinics

 |Medical interpreters are available to help patients communicate with hospital and clinic staff.
 For more information, please contact interpreter services at (608) 262-9000.|

 University Health Services, Madison, WI